 Immediate openings available

 Museum Store: Assist customers, conduct sales, prepare and arrange merchandise, respond to mail orders, and assist with off-site sales at special events.
-Preferred volunteer traits include enthusiasm for history merchandise, a friendly and helpful attitude, ability to learn cash register operation, accuracy with money handling procedures, attention to detail, ability to keep reliable hours.
+Preferred volunteer traits include enthusiasm for history merchandise, a friendly and helpful attitude, ability to learn cash register operation, accuracy with money handling procedures, attention to detail, and ability to keep reliable hours.
 Shifts typically last 4 hours.

 Special Events: Assist visitors with information about the museum and specific event details, facilitate craft activities with visitors, and provide superior customer service.
 Events typically occur on Saturdays once a month, 2 -3 hour shifts expected.